ChesleyTan/java-vision-gui/README.md

 - Automatic resizing of capture source frames to desired size
 - Mapping capture sources to vision modules for processing
 - Displaying images posted by vision modules onto the GUI
+- Displaying arbitrary text associated with images ("tags") posted by vision modules onto the GUI
 - Dynamic control of vision module variables through the GUI
     - Automatic generation of sliders for integer and floating point variables declared in vision modules
     - Automatic generation of checkboxes for boolean variables declared in vision modules